Hussein Saeed

 Saeed started his professional football career at the age of 17, when he joined the Iraq national varsity football team and won the 1975 Arab Schools Games gold medal.
-In 1975, he joined Al-Jamiea, who later merged with Al-Talaba, where he spent all 14 years of his career, achieving three league titles and getting the top goalscorer of the league award in three seasons.
+In 1975, he joined Al-Jamiea, who later became known as Al-Talaba, where he spent all 15 years of his career, achieving three league titles and getting the top goalscorer of the league award in three seasons.
 He won two AFC U-19 Championships, two Arabian Gulf Cups, where he was the top goalscorer of both occasions and the best player of one, a World Military Cup, and an Asian Games gold medal.

 Early life

 Hussein Saeed was born on 21 January 1958 in Al Adhamiya, where most of the Al-Ubaid tribe lived, to a conservative Baghdadi family.
-His mother is of Kurdish descent and was born in Arbil while his father is an Arab.
 The family moved from Al Adhamiya to live in Al-Iskan when his father, who had previously worked as a fabrics merchant, got a job in the Ministry of Construction and Housing.

 Hussein Saeed started playing football in the streets before joining Al-Iskan's youth center.
 He led them to an Iraq Youth Centers' Championship, scoring a hat-trick in a 4–2 win against Al-Zawra'a youth team and catching the eye of Dawoud Al-Azzawi, the manager of the Iraq national under-17 football team and Iraq national varsity football team.
 Al-Azzawi called him up to the varsity team and, in his first competitive tournament with the team, he won the gold medal in the 1975 Arab Schools Games in Egypt.

 Club career

-Al-Jamiea (1975–1978)

 Saeed joined Al-Jamiea when he was 17 years old in 1975 with an invitation from the manager Jamal Salih who lived in Saeed's neighborhood.
 His first match for Al-Jamiea was in the 1975–76 Iraq FA Cup against Al-Shorta, which Al-Jamiea won 3–0.
 He scored his first league goal with the club against Al-Hilla in a 1–1 draw.
 The club eventually finished in 8th place.
 They came very close to achieve the league in the 1976–77 season but they settled in 2nd place in the league table behind Al-Zawra'a.
 In the 1977–78 season, Saeed scored two goals with his team finishing in 8th place.